Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/DEVLOG-Christine.md

 - Fix bug where jump charge bar is stuck/filled when not jumping (find out why this happens!)

 ### 2025-05-28 -
 Worked for ...
 Completed second boss phase with flashing white outline to indicate immunity and projectiles shot in circular pattern.
+Modified player projectiles to deal damage to boss in checkHit().
+Implemented (inverse controls ...)